Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 Visit Website

 We didn’t include Dognomics in our top three picks because it’s so new we can’t get a good enough gauge from customers about their turnaround times, customer service, etc. Also, the breed database isn’t nearly as large as our top picks.
+So, you’re not going to get accurate results about your dog’s breed makeup with this test.
 However, this could be an excellent option if you’re primarily looking for health-related results.

 The Dognomics test was developed by the South Korean company Clinomics Inc., which developed and sells human DNA tests in Asia.
 All testing will be conducted in their laboratory in San Diego, CA.